triton-inference-server/triton_distributed/README.md

 2. `TENSORRTLLM` which includes our TRT-LLM backend
 3. `VLLM` which includes our VLLM backend

-For example, if you want to build a container for the `VLLM` backend you can run
+For example, if you want to build a container for the `STANDARD` backends you can run

 `./container/build.sh`